hasura/graphql-engine/manual/SDKs/android-sdk.rst

 Data Service
 ============

 Hasura provides out of the box data apis on the tables and views you make in your project.
-To learn more about how they work, check out the `docs <https://hasura.io/_docs/platform/0.6/getting-started/4-data-query.html>`_
+To learn more about how they work, check out the :doc:`docs <../users>`.

 .. code-block:: java